-What is the Green Card Scheme
+Green Card Scheme Denmark

-During the pass few years, there has been a large influx of people seeking employment in Denmark and in response, the government has tightened restictions.
+During the past few years, there has been a large influx of people seeking employment in Denmark and in response, the government has tightened restictions.
 As a result, we now have the Green Card scheme, which allows you to live and work in Denmark if you can score enough points.

-You score points on the folling 5 criteria: your education, work experience, age and language skills.
-If you score at least 100 points, you can qualify for a work permit and 3 year residence permit.
+You score points on the following 5 criteria: your education, work experience, age and language skills.
+If you score at least 100 points, you can qualify for a work permit and 3 year residence permit.The Green Card Scheme for resident purposes will allow you to live in Denmark in order to search for work if you can also meet the following conditions.

 You must also have enough money to support yourself while you look for a job.
 If you bring your family you will also have to be able to support them.
+I suggest you come alone and obtain work before bringing your family. it will be easier on your budget, especially when the economy is still struggling and work is still scarce.
+Below our the financial guidelines.

 Five Criteria for the Green Card Scheme